Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: EXPERIMENTS

 \subsection{Privacy in Internet Connections}

-We consider a toy example to illustrate the behavior of the policies learned with our regularizer.
-As a first goal, we want to show that our estimator is able to indeed reduce the mutual information between actions and sensitive state.
-We also want to illustrate that the learned policies exploit the structure of the problem in order to achieve the privacy constraints, such as taking early corrective actions which remove future \(u\)-dependence from actions.
-In other words, we want to show that the learned policy is not just choosing actions at random (which would trivially satisfy the mutual information constraint).
-To show this, we construct a tabular example with a policy representing the actions of a virtual assistant tasked with connecting its owner to various web sites.

-The agent's owner has one of \(n\) IP addresses.
+As a first goal, we want to illustrate that the learned policies exploit the structure of the problem in order to achieve the privacy constraints, such as taking early corrective actions which remove future \(u\)-dependence from actions.
+To show this, we construct a tabular example representing connection to various web sites.
+The agent has one of \(n\) IP addresses, which are considered private.
 At each of \(T\) timesteps, the agent has a choice of connecting to the websites via \(n\) \emph{mirrors}.
-The mirror corresponding to the owner's IP address will connect quickest, resulting in highest reward \(r^*\).
+The mirror corresponding to the current IP address will connect quickest, resulting in highest reward \(r^*\).
 Connecting via the other mirrors results in a slower or intermittent connection, with lower reward \(r^- \ll r^*\).
 The agent can also purchase a VPN, which gives no immediate reward but allows reasonably good connection to all mirrors at future timesteps, with reward \(r^- \ll r^{\text{VPN}} < r^*\) for connecting to any mirror.
 The binary non-sensitive state \(x \in \{0, 1\}\) represents whether the VPN has been purchased or not.